ignasdamunskis/passive-events-support/README.md

 | Touch | `touchstart`, `touchmove`, `touchenter`, `touchend`, `touchleave` |
 | Mouse | `mouseout`, `mouseleave`, `mouseup`, `mousedown`, `mousemove`, `mouseenter`, `mousewheel`, `mouseover` |

+> **Warning!** It is highly recommended to pass only the events that cause the issue to decrease the possibility of incompatibility.
+See the section below...

 ## Customization

 It is recommended to customize and only pass the events that seems to trigger the warning.
-Passing just the necessary events will decrease the possibility of incompatibility.
+Sometimes the default installation might cause an issue for listeners that calls `preventDefault()` way too deep in the handler. i.e. handler calls the function that calls another function where only there `preventDefault()` is called...
 Some real life scenarios:

 - For **Materialize CSS** just `touchstart`, `touchmove` and `touchend` were needed.
-It worked fine with all the default events too.
+It worked fine with all the default events tho.
 - For **jQuery** just `mousewheel` was needed.
 It did break when using all the default events instead of just `mousewheel`.

 To customize the event list, you will need to pass an array of events manually: